220.127.116.11 Unrealisable assets - unable or unreasonable to sell or borrow against

 - when an asset is unable to be sold or borrowed against

 - when a person in temporary hardship is expected to borrow, and

-- when it is UNREASONABLE to expect a pensioner to sell an asset.
+- when it is unreasonable to expect a pensioner to sell or borrow against an asset.

 Act reference: SSAct section 11(1)-'unrealisable asset'